Comparison of Unicode encodings: For communication and storage

 UTF-16 and UTF-32 do not have endianness defined, so a byte order must be selected when receiving them over a byte-oriented network or reading them from a byte-oriented storage.
 This may be achieved by using a byte-order mark at the start of the text or assuming big-endian (RFC 2781).
 UTF-8, UTF-16BE, UTF-32BE, UTF-16LE and UTF-32LE are standardised on a single byte order and do not have this problem.

 If the byte stream is subject to corruption then some encodings recover better than others.
 UTF-8 and UTF-EBCDIC are best in this regard as they can always resynchronize after a corrupt or missing byte at the start of the next code point; GB 18030 is unable to recover until the next ASCII non-number.
 UTF-16 can handle altered bytes, but not an odd number of missing bytes, which will garble all the following text (though it will produce uncommon and/or unassigned characters).
 If bits can be lost all of them will garble the following text, though UTF-8 can be resynchronized as incorrect byte boundaries will produce invalid UTF-8 in almost all text longer than a few bytes.

 In detail

 The tables below list the number of bytes per code point for different Unicode ranges.
 Any additional comments needed are included in the table.
 The figures assume that overheads at the start and end of the block of text are negligible.

-N.B.
-The tables below list numbers of bytes per code point, not per user visible "character" (or "grapheme cluster").
-It can take multiple code points to describe a single grapheme cluster, so even in UTF-32, care must be taken when splitting or concatenating strings.